huogerac/dev-tools/README.md

 > This is a collection of scripts to help you AVOID the DRY (Don't Repeat Yourself) to setup your environment (local/production)

+## WHY?

+It helps me to setup my developer environment in few minutes. (for example, after formatting or switching the linux distro)

 ## LINUX

-First, I like to create partitions manually, this help me format my computer and make it ready to code in few minutes.
+First, I like to create partitions manually, this help me formatting my computer without losing my files or requiring backup.

 ```bash
 Partitions to my 256GB SSD Hard drive: